-DIRECTORY is the amount of directory space on the specified volume displayed as number of files, number of slots, and percentage of total space.
+DIRECTORY is the amount of directory space on the specified volume displayed as number of files, number of slots and percentage of total space.

+FILES is the number of files allocated on the specified volume.

+accommodate.

-- FILES is the number of files allocated on the specified volume.
-SLOTS is the total number of files - LOTS is the total number of files that the directory can accommodate. - FREESPACE= is the amount of free space on the specified volume displayed as number of sectors, number of extents, and percentage of total space.
+is the total number of files that the directory can

+FREESPACE is the amount of free space on the specified volume displayed as number of sectors, number of extents and percentage of total space.